About the REI board

 As required by our co-op bylaws, the board’s Nominating and Governance Committee is responsible for the process of identifying, recruiting and recommending diverse, highly qualified candidates to be placed on the yearly ballot.

 Members may bring themselves to the attention of the Nominating and Governance Committee to be considered for board service during the self-nomination window each year.
-The self-nomination will proceed as usual for the 2023 ballot.
-While there is not an open position on the Board of Directors at this time, the Nominating and Governance Committee will include self-nominees in the pipeline for consideration regarding future opportunities.
+The self-nomination will proceed as usual for the 2024 ballot.

 Candidates will be evaluated by the committee and the full board approves the slate of candidates to appear on the ballot for election to the Board.